x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/imap-migration-in-the-admin-center.md

 Before you migrate, read [What you need to know about migrating your IMAP mailboxes to Microsoft 365 or Office 365](migrating-imap-mailboxes.md).

 > [!IMPORTANT]
 > IMAP migration in the Microsoft 365 admin center has been replaced by IMAP migration by using the Exchange admin center (EAC).
-> To perform an IMAP migration by using the Exchange admin center (EAC), see [Migrate other types of IMAP mailboxes to Microsoft 365 or Office 365](migrate-other-types-of-imap-mailboxes.md).
+To perform an IMAP migration by using the EAC, see [Migrate other types of IMAP mailboxes to Microsoft 365 or Office 365](migrate-other-types-of-imap-mailboxes.md).

 To migrate Exchange mail to Microsoft 365 or Office 365, see [Use express migration to migrate Exchange mailboxes to Microsoft 365 or Office 365](../use-minimal-hybrid-to-quickly-migrate.md)